Madagascar: on the clove leaf trail

 Our field teams travel the region, often to the most remote corners, to visit and buy direct from farmers, distillers and producer associations.
 By taking the time to get to know the local producers, we are able to build trust and work together to ensure the long-term future of the essential oil.

-“If our collection network works, it is mainly because of the human relationship with producers that is developed and nurtured by our local Givaudan team.
+“If our collection network works, it is mainly because of the human relationships that are developed and nurtured by our local Givaudan team.
 Through our regular visits and discussions with clove leaf oil producers that go beyond simply purchasing essential oil, we are able to develop strong ties and deeper trust.
-This in turn enables us to foster the long-term future of the supply of this key raw material,” says Renaud, General Manager Givaudan Madagascar.
+This in turn enables us to foster the long-term future of the supply of this key raw material,” says Renaud, General Manager of Givaudan Madagascar.

-Our clove leaf oil collection network achieved a first fair trade certification in 2016, showing our commitment to fair and ethical trading relationships.
-Meanwhile, we continue to work with producer communities in other ways to improve their quality of life and preserve their local natural environment.
-For example, we are running a natural resources preservation project to replant trees that are used as firewood in the distillation process.
-With the help of an NGO, over 20 producer associations planted 86,000 trees in 2016.
+Our clove leaf oil collection network achieved a first certification in 2016, showing our commitment to fair and ethical trading relationships.
+Meanwhile, we continue to work with over 400 producers in 23 producer communities to improve their quality of life and preserve the local natural environment.
+The Givaudan Foundation funds a natural resources preservation project to replant trees that are used as firewood in the distillation process.
+With the help of an NGO, the producer organisations planted over 86,000 trees in 2016 and increased the number to over 100,000 in 2017.

 To further support local value creation and security of supply, we recently opened a transformation plant in Madagascar where the clove leaf oil gathered by the network is processed rather than exported in its crude form for transformation elsewhere.
 The NATEMA (Natural Extracts Madagascar) plant is a joint venture with our longstanding local partner Henri Fraise Fils.

-Together with the collection network and the transformation facility, we will contribute to the development of a constant supply of clove oil and its derivatives, both in terms of quality and quantity, generating new value for our business, suppliers and customers.
+Together with the collection network and the transformation facility, we are contributing to the development of a constant supply of clove oil and its derivatives, both in terms of quality and quantity, while generating new value for our business, suppliers and customers.